-Permanent magnets are the most valuable rare earths application, representing over 90% of the total value of rare earths consumption.
+The mineral resource results were particularly encouraging due to the strong presence of 'permanent magnet' rare earth elements, namely neodymium, praseodymium, dysprosium and terbium.
+Greater concentrations of these elements are a common feature of clay-hosted REE deposits when compared with hard rock deposits.
+Permanent magnet rare earths are highly prized, representing over 90% of the total value of rare earths consumption.
 Permanent magnets are used in electric vehicles, wind turbines, smart phones and military applications.
-The four most important rare earths for permanent magnets are neodymium, praseodymium, dysprosium and terbium.
-Furthermore, the demand for these 'supermagnet' rare earths is predicted to grow faster than for other rare earths.
-Prices for these rare earths have risen significantly in the last 12 months.
+The demand for these rare earths is predicted to grow faster than for other rare earths and, encouragingly, prices for these rare earths have also risen significantly in the last two years.